 ANSI Code – Like ASTM code, ANSI code is not specific to the industrial heating industry, but it is still very relevant to those investing in large scale heating equipment.
 ANSI guidelines help to standardize the features, performance levels and safety of products created in the United States.

-ASME Code – ASME standards (also known as ASME Boiler & Pressure Vessel Code) regulate the design, development and manufacture of boilers and pressure vessels that are used in a variety of industries.
+ASME Code – ASME code (also known as ASME Boiler & Pressure Vessel Code) regulate the design, development and manufacture of boilers and pressure vessels that are used in a variety of industries.
 These are important safety and quality standards for heating equipment.

 AISC Membership – AISC stands for the American Institute of Steel Construction.
 This organization works with its members and affiliates to increase the domestic use of structural steel manufactured in the USA, and develops codes, standards, and specifications that govern the structural steel industry throughout the US and beyond.